mycodedstuff/pibot/README.md

     * You can use `/help` to know all the commands
 3. Now to connect/login the client run `/connect`
     * If you've 2FA configured then the bot will ask you to provide the code using one of the two method configured using `CODE_INPUT_MODE`
-      1. CLI: In the shell where you started the bot it will prompt for code
+      1. `CLI`: In the shell where you started the bot it will prompt for code
-      2. WEB: The bot will use start a web server on port configured via `CODE_SERVER_PORT` (default is 9001) and use [ngrok](https://ngrok.com/) to create a temporarily public link and the bot will send it to you.
+      2. `WEB`: The bot will use start a web server on port configured via `CODE_SERVER_PORT` (default is 9001) and use [ngrok](https://ngrok.com/) to create a temporarily public link and the bot will send it to you.

           You need to send the code to the provided url.
 I used [HTTP Shortcuts](https://http-shortcuts.rmy.ch/) app on Android to take url and code as input and automatically initiate a HTTP POST request.
 You can import the one I've made [http_shortcuts.zip](./assets/http_shortcut.zip)

+          Here is a curl example for this:
+          Here NGROK_LINK is the ngrok link given by bot and 2FA_CODE is the code sent by telegram
+          ```shell
+          curl --location --request POST '<NGROK_LINK>' --form 'code="<2FA_CODE>"'
+          ```
 4. Once client is connected bot will send a confirmation message, after this you can begin sending any document/video to the bot too automatically download it.

-## How do I use it?
-I've setup this as a startup script on my Raspberry Pi 4B (with an external 1TB HDD) and have setup [Plex Media Server](https://www.plex.tv/media-server-downloads/) on it.

-This allows me to send any telegram media to the bot and once downloaded I can stream it to any device I want.
-Plex will automatically organize the contents once you've setup the download directory as a library.
+## Not working as expected?
+Please raise an issue
+Also the application logs errors and returns certain exit codes for certain issues.
+Check [EXIT_CODES.md](./EXIT_CODES.md)

 ## Security concerns
-As you're going to put your telegram credentials as env I would recommend enabling 2FA if not already and make sure the system is secure.
-As of now that's the only way (I can setup the same approach for password as I've done for 2FA code but then that will involve an extra HTTP call).
+As you're going to put your telegram credentials as env I would recommend enabling 2FA if not already and make sure the system is secure on which you're setting it.
+As of now that's the only way

+I can setup the same approach for password as I've done for 2FA code but then that will involve an extra HTTP call.

+### Can't we send the 2FA code using the telegram bot?
+Telegram actually detects if you send the 2FA code to anyone via telegram it will expire the code immediately hence this method won't work.
+(There is an option to send it by reversing the number which does work, but I want to respect the choice of Telegram team)

 ### Just because something is open source don't trust them blindly
 As this project is relatively small you can easily go through it to validate it.
 I don't intend to use this project to collect credentials or any data from people who might be using it.
 Though I would love hear a feedback on this project.